jterrazz/archive.cryptoboard-client/README.md

 # Cryptoboard - Mobile cryptocurreny tracker

 A beautiful iOS cryptocurrency wallet dashboard.
 Track your cryptocurrency holding with the latest prices.
 Made for learning purposes.
+Made in June 2018

 ![screens-1.png](./doc/screens-1.png)